citapress/citapress/content/books/dolores-scenes-from-a-womans-life/index.md

 [^3]: The *vacaloca* (literally, “crazy cow”) was a popular 19th-century firework display in Colombia: a cow-shaped frame covered in fireworks, carried or chased through the crowd.
 Children played with *buscaniguas*, small chasing firecrackers that darted unpredictably across the ground.

-[^4]: The following paragraphs contain an assortment of popular Colombian 19th-century table games, food, drinks, and music instruments.
+[^4]: The following paragraphs contain an assortment of popular nineteenth-century Colombian table games, food, drinks, and music instruments.
 To define them I followed Alzate, who in turns follows the *Nuevo diccionario de americanismos*, the *Diccionario de bogotanismos*, and the *DLE*; plus general knowledge.
-Here are the explanations of each one:
+See the glossary for the explanations of each one:

+## Glossary

 **Games:**

 * *Pasa diez* was likely a card or dice game where players “pass ten” or aim for a total of ten — something akin to blackjack or “twenty-one,” but with local variations.